Kushner-linked firm targets richer areas in program for poor

-An apartment building owned by Kushner Companies overlooks Fifth Avenue and New York's Central Park, Friday, Dec.
-14, 2018.
-A real estate investment firm founded by Jared Kushner is betting big on the Trump administration's Opportunity Zone tax breaks, but it's not interested in steering its investors to the most-downtrodden areas that the program seeks to revitalize.
-(AP Photo/Mark Lennihan)
+In this Dec.
+13, 2018, photo, White House senior adviser Jared Kushner listens during a meeting between President Donald Trump and newly elected governors in the Cabinet Room of the White House in Washington.
+A real estate investment firm founded by Kushner is betting big on the Trump administration’s Opportunity Zone tax breaks.
+But it’s not that interested in steering its investors to the poorest, most-downtrodden areas that the program seeks to revitalize.
+(AP Photo/Evan Vucci)

 A real estate investment firm co-founded by President Donald Trump's son-in-law and adviser, Jared Kushner, is betting big on the administration's Opportunity Zone tax breaks but isn't that interested in steering its investors to the poorest, most-downtrodden areas that the program seeks to revitalize.